 “JA helped me understand what entrepreneurship is, and how I can apply what I learn to the rest of my life.
 I can say definitively that my first year at JA Business Week is what sparked my love and interest in business and entrepreneurship.”

-The two students competing from Young Americans are:
+The two students competing from Young Americans were:

-At 15 years old, Gabe is pitching his nonprofit Light CO2, the result of more than 400 hours of dreaming, researching, and building a concrete path to help individuals reduce their individual carbon footprint.
+At 15 years old, Gabe pitched his nonprofit Light CO2, the result of more than 400 hours of dreaming, researching, and building a concrete path to help individuals reduce their individual carbon footprint.

-At 17 years old, Leonard is pitching his business Cardbound, which sells authenticated and rare Pokemon cards and accessories to markets across the globe.
+At 17 years old, Leonard pitched his business Cardbound, which sells authenticated and rare Pokemon cards and accessories to markets across the globe.